aav7fl/website-legacy/resume/index.md

 <div class="date">May 2016 - Jun 2016</div>

-- 1 on 1 tutoring in preparation for the AP Computer Science test
+- 1 on 1 tutoring in preparation for the AP Computer Science Exam

 #### Intern at Blue Medora, LLC